Sorry, you need to enable JavaScript to visit this website.

 Additional Application Information

 An applicant whose native language is not English and has not graduated from an institution of higher learning in the United States must provide proof of English proficiency, regardless of current residency.
-Applicants can find more information about English proficiency requirements on the school website.
-Please note that official scores must be sent to ASU in order for the application to be processed.
+Official scores must be sent to ASU in order for the application to be processed.

-The well-considered, one- to two-page, single-spaced statement of purpose should explain the applicant's scholarly background and training, career goals, proposed research specialization, any secondary field of interest and why the applicant wishes to pursue a PhD in English (Literature) at Arizona State University.
+The well-considered, one- to two-page, single-spaced statement of purpose should explain the applicant's scholarly background and training, career goals, proposed research specialization, any secondary field of interest and why the applicant wishes to pursue a PhD in English with a concentration in literature at Arizona State University.
 Applicants applying for funding must also submit a statement of teaching philosophy.

 Next Steps to attend ASU